 Centre for the Advancement of Health Innovations

-- Improve the health care system through greater use of new health products and services.
+- improve health outcomes and the performance of Canada’s health care systems through greater use of health innovations.

-- Undertake and publish in-depth research and analysis;
+- undertakes and publishes in-depth research and analysis;

-- Engage multi-sector, multi-stakeholder groups of leaders in policy discussions;
+- engages multi-sector, multi-stakeholder groups of leaders in policy discussions;

-- Adopt a global perspective in identifying and exploring the applicability of best practices to Canada and Canadian industries;
+- adopts a global perspective in identifying and exploring the applicability of best practices to Canada and Canadian industries;

-- Prepare communications strategies to deliver key findings to a wide audience of leaders and decision–makers, the media, and the public.
+- prepares communications strategies to deliver key findings to a wide audience of leaders and decision–makers, the media, and the public.